facebookincubator/ForgeArmory/docs/ttp-dev.md

         echo "[+] DONE!"
 ```

-Example without implementation block artifacts.
-No changes were made to the target system and we report that in the success log.
+Example without implementation block artifacts: No changes were made to the
+target system.
+This is reported in the success log.
 ```text
 steps:
   - name: clipdump_cli